Amar Rahmanović: Konyaspor

 In January 2021, Rahmanović was transferred to Turkish outfit Konyaspor for an undisclosed fee.
 He made his competitive debut for the team on 24 January against Antalyaspor.
 On 11 September, he scored his first goal for Konyaspor in a defeat of Altay.

 He signed a new two-year deal with the club in November.

 Krylia Sovetov

 In September 2022, Rahmanović moved to Russian side Krylia Sovetov on a three-year contract.
 He debuted officially for the squad against Rostov on 17 September.
 On 9 October, he scored his first goal for Krylia Sovetov against Spartak Moscow.

 In June 2025, Rahmanović put pen to paper on a new one-year deal with the team.
+In June 2026, Rahmanović signed a new deal with Krylia Sovetov for one season, with an option for the 2027–28 season.

 International career

 Rahmanović represented Bosnia and Herzegovina at all youth levels.
 In March 2020, he received his first senior call up, for the UEFA Euro 2020 qualifying play-offs against Northern Ireland, but had to wait until 12 November to make his debut in a friendly game against Iran.

 On 13 October 2023, in a UEFA Euro 2024 qualifier against Liechtenstein, Rahmanović scored his first senior international goal.